How to Set-Up a Home Server (Running from a USB Flash Drive)

 The VIA EPIA ML6000EAG Motherboard does not need a CPU fan.
 It provides:

-Of these I only needed the Ethernet Port, the Serial Port and the USB 2.0 ports.
+Of these I only needed the ethernet port, the serial port and the USB 2.0 ports.

 The Cubid 2699R Mini-ITX Case is a small 30x28x6cm box.
 It contains a fan-less 50W power supply, which gets its power from a 12V DC input.
 It comes with an external 100-240V AC to 12V DC power adapter similar to the ones used with laptops.